frankiscuwu/cs506-final-project/README.md

 ![alt text](./final/vis8.png)
 **Figure 1**: Random images from the dataset.

-### UMAP

-We made a UMAP visualization of the training data to visualize the distinctiveness between each class -- shown in **Figure 2**.
+We also made a UMAP visualization of the training data to visualize the distinctiveness between each class -- shown in **Figure 2**.
 We used a pre-trained ResNet-50 deep learning model to get a rough overview of how the data might be organized.
 Looking at it, we can see that benign and early pre-b overlap, which logically makes sense for the disease, and explains the later confusion matrix for model 1.
 Additionally, Pre-B data points cluster closely to the benign and early Pre-B overlapping clusters, which aligns with the timeline of development of Pre-B ALL.
 Lastly, Pro-B has the most distinct grouping and is clustered far from the early Pre-B/Pre-B points which suggests a larger morphological difference between the two ALL subtypes.

 ![alt text](./final/vis12.png)
 **Figure 2**: UMAP representation of training data using ResNet50 model.